bigticket/sorting-and-data_structures/README.md

-ADT structures in c++ made for school project
+ADT structures in and sorting algorithms made during academic classes